Questions & Answers

 - ESD damage

-Flicker is the so-called flickering of a lamp.
-The flickering is caused by the fact that our mains voltage feeds the electronic ballast (operating device) with a frequency of 50 Hz, causing the current to change strength 100 times per second.
-Thus, maximum brightness or luminance is always at maximum amplitude, regardless of polarity in the case of an incandescent lamp.
+Flicker is the so-called flickering of a light source.
+This flickering occurs because our mains voltage powers the electronic ballast (control gear) at a frequency of 50 Hz, causing the current to change its intensity 100 times per second.
+Thus, maximum brightness or luminance is always displayed at maximum amplitude, regardless of the polarity in the case of an incandescent bulb.

-Another possibility is flicker caused by Pulse Width Modulation, PWM for short.
-PWM is the basic idea of today's dimmers.
-In principle, the dimming of lights is done by switching them on and off extremely quickly in the millisecond range, which is not visible to the human eye.
-In these processes, frequency-related delays occur which can appear as flickering.
+Another possibility is flicker caused by pulse width modulation, or PWM.
+PWM is the basic principle behind modern dimmers.
+In principle, dimming lights is achieved by extremely rapid switching on and off in the millisecond range, which is imperceptible to the human eye.
+These processes result in frequency-related delays that can manifest as flickering.

-A dimmer is nothing more than a controller that regulates the current or voltage.
-However, there are delays in the millisecond range in the rules.
+A dimmer is simply a regulator that controls the current or voltage.
+However, this control process involves delays in the millisecond range.
 We perceive this delay as flickering in the LEDs.

-In converters, it is a quality feature of the built-in capacitors.
-If these are of low value, the time in which the polarity of the AC voltage changes cannot be adequately bridged and a so-called flicker occurs during the polarity transition.
+In converters, this is a quality characteristic of the capacitors used.
+If these are of low quality, the time during which the polarity of the alternating voltage changes cannot be adequately bridged, and a so-called flicker occurs during the polarity transition.

-Casambi is an intelligent lighting control system that uses Bluetooth to control LEDs, halogen lamps or conventional light bulbs.
-The big advantage of Casambi is that entire light scenes can be programmed and switched automatically using a timer.
+Casambi is an intelligent lighting control system that uses Bluetooth to control LEDs, halogen lamps, or even traditional incandescent bulbs.
+The major advantage of Casambi is that entire lighting scenes can be programmed and automatically switched on and off using a timer.

 Source https://www.lightim.de/lightim-magazin/was-ist-eigentlich-casambi

-The threshold voltage (also diffusion voltage) is the most important parameter of a diode.
-The threshold voltage indicates the voltage above which a semiconductor diode becomes conductive in the forward direction.
-This means that a diode in the forward direction is not always conductive, but only above a certain threshold voltage.
+The forward voltage (also called diffusion voltage) is the most important characteristic of a diode.
+The forward voltage indicates the voltage at which a semiconductor diode conducts in the forward direction.
+This means that a diode is not always conducting in the forward direction, but only above a certain forward voltage.

 Source: https://www.elektronik-kompendium.de/sites/bau/0201113.htm

-PWM is the abbreviation for Pulse Width Modulation.
-LEDs are dimmed by a pulse width modulated current or voltage.
-In principle, the LED is switched on and off very quickly and the number of switching operations is the so-called frequency.
-LEDs are usually switched or dimmed at a frequency of 200-300 Hz, ie the LED is switched on and off 200-300 times per second.
-The state "switched on" always means 100% on.
+PWM stands for Pulse Width Modulation.
+LEDs are dimmed by a pulse-width modulated current or voltage.
+Essentially, the LED is switched on and off very quickly, and the number of switching cycles is called the frequency.
+LEDs are typically switched or dimmed at a frequency of 200-300 Hz, meaning the LED is switched on and off 200-300 times per second.
+The "on" state always means 100% brightness.

-The greater the time between the two switched-on states, i.e. the time in which the LED is switched off, the less light is emitted.
-The lazy human eye then perceives the LED as dimmed.
-This is possible because the LED reacts without inertia to being switched on and off, ie it does not glow like the filament of an incandescent lamp, for example.
+The longer the time between the two on/off states, i.e., the time the LED is off, the less light it emits.
+The human eye, with its tendency to slow down, then perceives the LED as dimmed.
+This is possible because the LED reacts instantly to this switching on and off; that is, it doesn't glow faintly like the filament of an incandescent bulb.

 LED boards